aaron-grau/curic/rails/projects/art_share_api/README.md

 been shared.

-Add a through association from `shared_artworks` on `User`. `User#shared_artworks` will return the set of artworks that have been shared with a user (*not* the set of artworks that a user has shared with others).
+Add a through association from `shared_artworks` on `User`. `User#shared_artworks` will return the set of artworks that have been shared with that user (*not* the set of artworks that a user has shared with others).

 ### Recap

-Use the Rails console to ensure that you can create `User`, `Artwork`, and `ArtworkShare` instances.
-Test that your validations and associations work.
+You should now have tables and models for `User`, `Artwork`, and `ArtworkShare`, as well as the relevent validations and associations.

+If you haven't already, now might be the time to seed your `seeds.rb` file seed data.
+This is easier than creating seed data in the Rails console and should you ever drop your database will provide an easy way to re-populate your tables with testable data.

 ## Phase II: Users and Artworks API

 ### Overview

 Next let's move to the API layer.
 The API describes how you will **expose** your data and specifies how the outside world can interact with it.
+Today we'll be using Chrome's Postman plugin to test our API endpoints.
+When debugging make sure to reference your Rails server log.
+It will provide you will valuable insight as to what's going wrong.

 ### Instructions